faratim/myFlix-angular-live/README.md

 # FavMovieAngularClient

-This is the client-side for my FavMovie application, build with Angular.
-For the backend this app uses my [movie_api](https://github.com/schen888/movie_api).
+This is the client-side for the myFlix application, build with Angular.
+For the backend this app uses my [movie_api](https://github.com/faratim/movie_api).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.3.

 ## Key features

 - The app display a welcome view where use can chose to login or sign up.
 - After sign up for the first time, user can login with username and password.
 - Once logged in, the movie view will be shown, which contains a list of all the movies.